Do Go On - 319 - Vincent Gigante, The Oddfather

 Yeah.

-God, why don't you ask my favourite colour or something?
+God, want to ask my favourite colour or something.

 It's green.